Transforma logo

 This sub-section of the report explains how rapid industrialisation in developing countries, coupled with the depletion of non-renewable energy sources and an innate desire to reduce harmful emissions will propel the market for connected batteries (rising from the increasing dependence on alternative renewable energy sources and subsequent need for energy storage).

 It also explains how the introduction of a battery energy storage system (BESS) is encouraging initiatives by various governments for large-scale energy storage projects.
-For instance, such projects have also become critical for the UK to connect more renewable capacity onto its grid network and achieve its 2050 net-zero goals.
-It also takes into account the ongoing war between Ukraine and Russia, which has increased the dependence on renewable energy sources, indirectly increasing the adoption of connected batteries.
+It further takes into account the ongoing war between Ukraine and Russia, along with the ongoing tension regarding the Strait of Hormuz (which has particularly strained Asian countries), indirectly increasing the adoption of connected batteries.
 It also mentions how the drastically changing weather patterns around the world are resulting in more cases of grid failures (like in Texas in 2021) and how it will increase the adoption of batteries and other smart grid technologies.

 Reduction in demand for nuclear energy